henk717/KoboldAI-Client/README.md

 1. Clone the URL of this Github repository (For example git clone [https://github.com/koboldai/koboldai-client](https://github.com/koboldai/koboldai-client) )
 2. AMD user?
 Make sure ROCm is installed if you want GPU support.
 Is yours not compatible with ROCm?
 Follow the usual instructions.

+    Intel user?
+Make sure oneAPI is installed if you want GPU support.
-3. Run play.sh or if your AMD GPU supports ROCm use play-rocm.sh
+3. Run play.sh for NVIDIA GPU with CUDA.

+    Run play-rocm.sh for AMD GPU with ROCm.

+    Run play-oneapi.sh for INTEL GPU with oneAPI.

 KoboldAI will now automatically configure its dependencies and start up, everything is contained in its own conda runtime so we will not clutter your system.
 The files will be located in the runtime subfolder.
 If at any point you wish to force a reinstallation of the runtime you can do so with the install\_requirements.sh file.
 While you can run this manually it is not neccesary.